 Waiting for answers can be hard.
 Especially when it feels like nothing is happening.

-Last week we talked about why we shouldn’t settle for a quick fix life and instead choose to wait for God to show us the opportunities He stitches into our pain.
-Because when we stop trying to outrun or out maneuver our pain, we often find God’s better way.
+We remind ourselves why we shouldn’t settle for a quick fix life and instead choose to wait for God to show us the opportunities He stitches into our pain.
+We’ve learned from experience that when we stop trying to outrun or outmaneuver our pain, we often find God’s better way.

 The formula seems simple enough: